tawanda-profuse/fivet-pin-app/README.md

 - MongoDB - for storing value fields **(npm install mongoose)**.
 - Express (server) - manages routing and page navigation.
 - HTML - defines the elements to be laid out.
-- EJS - Very useful for creating templates **(npm install ejs)**.
+- EJS - Very useful for creating UI templates **(npm install ejs)**.
 - CSS - Further defines layout and controls margins, colors, and positioning.
-- JavaScript - takes care of application logic.
+- JavaScript - takes care of application backend logic.

 ## Future Goals

-I look forward to re-building this app using the React front end library and possibly extend the functionality.
+I look forward to re-building this app using the React front end library and possibly extending the functionality.

 ## Accessibility

-This application is hosted on Heroku as a Node.js dyno with GitHub continuous deployment.
+This application is hosted on Heroku as a Node.js dyno with GitHub continuous deployment enabled.
 It is available [here]().

 ## Tests